 The album closes with Iverson’s “Big Trees”, a reminder of the quartet’s, and specifically Billy Hart’s reserves of kinetic energy; energies accumulated over a ripe decade of activity, yielding the unit’s most deceptively relaxed and spontaneously invigorating recording to date.

-This is the first of three back-to-back reviews of new ECM recordings featuring tenor saxophonist Mark Turner.
-The others consider Lathe of Heaven, the debut recording of Turner’s new Quartet, and Stafano Bollani’s Joy in Spite of Everything, on which Turner plays in a quintet alongside guitarist Bill Frisell.
+This is the one of three back-to-back reviews of new ECM recordings featuring tenor saxophonist Mark Turner, the others being Lathe of Heaven, the debut recording of Turner’s new Quartet, and Stafano Bollani’s Joy in Spite of Everything, on which Turner plays in a quintet alongside guitarist Bill Frisell.

 Mark Turner tenor saxophone; Ethan Iverson piano; Ben Street double bass; Billy Hart drums.